FIND DATA: By Author | Journal | Sites ANALYZE DATA: Help with R | SPSS | Stata | Excel WHAT'S NEW? US Politics | Int'l Relations | Law & Courts

 Is Your Lawyer a Lemon?
 Incentives and Selection in the Public Provision of Criminal Defense was authored by Matthew Freedman, Amanda Agan and Emily Owens.
 It was published by MIT Press in RESTAT in 2021.

-Governments in the United States must offer free legal services to low-income people accused of crimes.
-To provide these services, many jurisdictions rely on assigned counsel systems, where private attorneys represent indigent defendants on a contract basis.
-These defendants are more likely to be convicted and incarcerated than defendants with privately retained attorneys.
-Using detailed court records, we investigate the mechanisms behind this disparity and consider their policy implications.
-We find that adverse selection among lawyers is not the primary contributor to the assigned counsel penalty.
-We conclude that reform efforts should address moral hazard in assigned counsel systems.
+Governments in the United States must provide free legal services to low-income people accused of crimes.
+Many jurisdictions rely on assigned counsel systems, where private attorneys represent indigent defendants on a contract basis.
+Defendants represented by assigned counsel are more likely to be convicted and incarcerated than defendants with privately retained attorneys.

 data